 BOARD OF DIRECTORS.
 Oversight of the Fund is vested in a Board of Directors (the "Board") comprised of a minimum of three to a maximum of fifteen directors.
 The Fund itself has no members.
 A majority of the Board must be appointed by RSF, and the majority so elected may elect additional directors.
 Currently, the Board consists of five directors, all of whom were appointed by RSF for a one-year term.
-Each director's term will end at the Board's 2023 annual meeting, but each may be re-elected for successive one-year terms.
+Each director's term will end at the Board's 2024 annual meeting, but each may be re-elected for successive one-year terms.
 They include the following:

 JASPER VAN BRAKEL (DIRECTOR & CEO).
 Jasper van Brakel joined RSF Social Finance as its President and CEO in March 2018 and serves as Board Chair and CEO of the Fund.
 Prior to joining RSF, he was a partner at Newpark Capital, a private equity firm for impact-driven companies.
-Before that, van Brakel was the President and CEO of the North American division of Weleda, a leading multinational natural products company.
-Van Brakel attended Harvard Business School and received his master's degree in economics from Erasmus University Rotterdam.
-Currently, he sits on the Board of Directors of Teton Waters Ranch and serves as Board Chair for Gaia Herbs.
-Van Brakel invested in Notes that had a balance of \$1,591 as of March 31, 2023.
+Before that, he was the President and CEO of the North American division of Weleda, a leading multinational natural products company.
+Jasper attended Harvard Business School and received his master's degree in economics from Erasmus University Rotterdam.
+He invested in Notes that had a balance of \$2,798 as of March 31, 2024.